WeishiC/POCRM-Specifications/README.md

 - `BLRM.R` contains code to simulate the operating characteristics of the Bayesian Logistic Regression Model (Riviere et al, 2014)
 - `SFD.R` contains code to simulate the operating characteristics of the Surface-Free Design (Mozgunov et al, 2020)

+The folder `RData` contains the scenarios used for the simulation studies.

 ## Dependencies
 This project is written in R. Key R packages used (as seen in the code) include:
 - dfcrm